PatrycjaMicle/sorting-algorithms-in-c-/README.md

  COMMENT  	I built the algorithm from 2 separate functions, one dividing the array and next sorting.
-		You can see the exact code in quickSort.cpp  file.
+		You can see the exact code in 'quickSort.cpp'  file.
-		Explanations are added as a comments.
+		Explanations are added as comments.

 ## Used technologies